Zlopez/zlopez.github.io/_posts/2020-2-25-Running-Openshift-In-Vagrant.md

 tags: fedora silverblue openshift
 ---

 I spent last few weeks trying to get Openshift Origin running on Fedora Silverblue, so I said to myself, that I will share my experience with others.
-I was making it run for [mbbox project](https://github.com/fedora-infra/mbbox), so everything could be find here right after [Vagrant PR](https://github.com/fedora-infra/mbbox/pull/1) will be merged.
+I was making it run for [mbbox project](https://github.com/fedora-infra/mbbox), so everything could be find [here](https://github.com/fedora-infra/mbbox/tree/master/ansible/roles/openshift-311).
 I will add links to files where applicable.
-The links are currently only for the PR.

 ## Prerequisites